erikdubois/Arc-Theme-Colora/README.md

 # Arc-Sun Theme

+Create your own theme on this template.
+Choose the colour accent.

 Arc-Sun is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 It is forked from https://github.com/horst3180/arc-theme.